cookies-xor-cream/HugoTest/content/posts/poetry/wip/no_reason_isnt_argument.md

 ---

 When I answered her "no",
-she joked that "first time's the charm",
+she joked that *"first time's the charm"*,
 that soon she'll up and she'll go,
-and so "where is the harm?"
+and so *"where is the harm?"*

 I told her she's wrong,
 and the lack of the bad,